graphql/graphql-js/README.md

 and a reference implementation in JavaScript that implements that draft, GraphQL.js.

-The reference implemention provides base libraries in javascript that would provide the basis for full GraphQL implementations and tools.
+The reference implemention provides base libraries in JavaScript that would provide the basis for full GraphQL implementations and tools.
 It is not a fully standalone GraphQL server that a client developer could use to start manipulating and querying data.
-Most importantly it provides no mapping to a functioning, production-ready backend.
+Most importantly, it provides no mapping to a functioning, production-ready backend.
 The only “backend” we have targeted for this early preview are in-memory stubs in test cases.